 Improved access to finance would increase farmers’ resilience to climate-related crop damage and lost income.
-Yet India’s financial institutions struggle to work with the 78 percent of farmer households that are smallholders2 due to the difficulty and expense of assessing risk.2
+However, financial institutions struggle to work with the 78 per cent of farmer households that are smallholders due to the difficulty and expense of assessing risk.2

-Bengaluru-based SatSure has developed a data analytics platform that unlocks finance for smallholder farms.
-SatSure aggregates real-time and historical data from satellites and operations.
+SatSure uses satellite data analytics to unlock finance for smallholder farms.
 Proprietary AI-powered modelling gauges a farm’s income generation potential, allowing financial institutions to assess risk more accurately.
 The solution empowers financial institutions to issue credit and insurance policies faster, in higher volume, and more cost-effectively.

 SatSure’s initial target markets agriculture and infrastructure business of banking and insurance companies and its clients include a number of local insurance and banking incumbents.
 ADB Ventures is working closely with Satsure to expand its operations outside of India, in markets such as Philippines, Indonesia, Vietnam and Bangladesh.
 Satsure is expected to help support ~2.5 million loans to smallholder farmers in the region by 2026 such that these farmers have the required access to capital and insurance to build their climate resilience.

 The company has inked a memorandum of understanding with Samunnati by making farm-level monitoring of crop performance possible for Samunnati’s loanee farmers, while Samunnati provides financing for working capital and expansion needs3.